 Departmental Summary – E-911

 The DeKalb County E-911 Center serves as the Public Safety Answering Point for unincorporated DeKalb County as well as most of the cities located within the County.
-The E-911 center is an Accredited Center of Excellence (ACE), by the National Association of Emergency Dispatchers and is responsible for answering both emergency and non-emergency calls for service.
+The E-911 center is an Accredited Center of Excellence (ACE), by the International Academies of Emergency Dispatch and is responsible for answering both emergency and non-emergency calls for service.
 The center dispatches Police, Fire-Rescue, Emergency Medical Services, and Sheriff’s Department.
 The center provides full dispatch services to all of unincorporated DeKalb County and to the cities of Avondale Estates, Clarkston, Lithonia, Pine Lake, Stone Mountain, Stonecrest, and Tucker.
 The center provides Fire-Rescue dispatch services to the cities of Brookhaven, Chamblee, Decatur (rescue only), Doraville, and Dunwoody.
-The center also provides Fire-Rescue dispatch services to that portion of Atlanta which lies in DeKalb.
+The center also provides Rescue dispatch services to that portion of Atlanta which lies in DeKalb.
 The center answers Animal Services phones after normal business hours and on weekends.
-The center handles more than 1.1 million calls for service per year, over 800,000 of those being 9-1-1 calls.
+The center handles more than one million calls for service each year, over 800,000 of those being 9-1-1 calls.
 The center is operated 24/7/365 utilizing four (4) teams on twelve hour shifts with a staff of more than 130.

 The cities of Chamblee, Decatur, and Doraville operate their own public safety answering points.
 The cities of Brookhaven and Dunwoody utilize the services of the Chattahoochee River 911 Authority as their public safety answering point.